 Oklahoma imposes time limits on filing lawsuits for two main reasons;

 In almost all cases, the two-year statute of limitations starts on the date of the original personal injury.
 However, there are known exceptions.
-Here are some of the most common cases that have the two-tear limit;
+Here are some of the most common cases that have the two-year limit;

 For example, if someone dies as a result of a personal injury, the statute of limitation remains two years, but it starts on the day that person died, instead of the date of the injury which caused the death.
 That is because a person can die days, months, or even years after an injury.